yfnaji/gerk/README.md

 where $b^*_i$ is the additional $b$ array.

-This method is not too disimilar to the original Runge-Kutta method, but there is an extra step.
+This method is not too disimilar to the original Runge-Kutta method.
 We calculate the $k$'s in the same way as before, but there is an extra step when evaluating $y_{n+1}$.

 Although we do calculate $y_{n+1}$ in same way outlined above, we also calculate $\hat{y}_{n+1}$: